 - slaw ingredients: red cabbage, cilantro and mayo

-- warm tortillas: corn or flour
+- warm tortillas: corn tortillas, flour tortillas or paleo tortillas

 How to make mushroom tacos